Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Transaction API.md

 ## MintingSupplyPolicy

-This interface is implemented by classes that can be used to define the minting supply policy for an asset label.
+This interface is implemented by classes that can be used to define the supply policy for minting an asset within a series or the supply of series that's allowed to be tied to a group.

 ### Type Parameters